JuliaLang/Microbenchmarks.jl/README.md

 The results of these benchmarks are used to generate the performance graph on the [Julia benchmarks page](https://julialang.org/benchmarks).

+The benchmark [results](https://julialang.github.io/Microbenchmarks.jl/) are auto-generated on Github Actions.

 ## Running benchmarks

 Install Julia with `juliaup`.